JTSALAH/Spatio-Temporal-Tick-Hotspot-Analysis/README.md

 # Hotspot Analytics
 ## Remove Developed Hotspots

-It is difficult to organize tick treatments on private property, so I chose to remove hotspots which where present on more than 50% developed land cover.
+It is difficult to organize tick treatments on private property, so we chose to remove hotspots which were present on more than 50% developed land cover.

 ```r
  # 1: Setup HotSpot Analysis Dependencies